fabianwilflingsederxxxl/techstack-tutorial/03-express-nodemon-pm2/Readme.md

 });
 ```

-We're using 2 different static file directories here. `dist` for generated files, `public` for declarative ones.
+We're using 2 different static file directories here. `dist` for generated files and `public` for declarative ones.

 **Create** a `src/server/render-app.js` file containing: